maxkulish/go-optimization-guide/docs/01-common-patterns/fields-alignment.md

 | NoFalseSharing         |   958,180 | 58   | 2         |

 Placing padding between the two fields prevented false sharing, resulting in a measurable performance improvement.
-The version with padding completed ~3.8% faster (the value could vary between runs from 3% to 6%), which can make a difference in tight concurrent loops or high-frequency counters.
+The version with padding completed ~3.8% faster (the value could vary between re-runs from 3% to 6%), which can make a difference in tight concurrent loops or high-frequency counters.
 It also shows how false sharing may unpredictably affect memory use due to invalidation overhead.

 ??? example "Show the complete benchmark file"
     ```go